Create AI videos free — unlimited video and image generation, ad-supported on the free tier, no credit card required Create Free Now →

 Temporal Attention: The Key Innovation

-The critical difference between image and video generation is temporal attention.
+The critical difference between video and image generation is temporal attention.
 In an image model, self-attention operates within a single frame — each pixel attends to other pixels in the same image.
 In a video model, temporal attention layers allow pixels in one frame to attend to corresponding pixels in other frames.

 This is what creates temporal coherence.
 When the model generates frame 15, it "looks at" frames 1 through 14 to ensure that objects maintain their shape, position, and appearance.
 A character's face stays consistent.
 A moving car continues along a plausible trajectory.
 Lighting transitions smoothly rather than flickering randomly.